thomas-alectio/AlectioSDK/README.md

 # Alectio SDK

-AlectioSDK is a package that enables developers to build ML pipeline as a Flask app to interact with Alectio's platform.
+AlectioSDK is a package that enables developers to build an ML pipeline as a Flask app to interact with Alectio's platform.
-It is designed for Alectio's clients, who perfer to keep their model and data on their on server.
+It is designed for Alectio's clients, who prefer to keep their model and data on their on server.

-The package is under active development.
-More functionalities that aim to enhance robustness will be added soon As for now the package provides a class `alectio_sdk.flask_wrapper.Pipeline` that inferfaces with customer-side processes in a consistent manner.
-Customers need to implement 3 processes as python function:
+The package is currently under active development.
+More functionalities that aim to enhance robustness will be added soon, but for now the package provides a class `alectio_sdk.flask_wrapper.Pipeline` that inferfaces with customer-side processes in a consistent manner.
+Customers need to implement 3 processes as python functions:

 * A process to train the model
 * A process to test the model
 * A process to apply the model to infer on unlabeled data

-### train the model
+### Train the Model
 The logic for training the model should be implemented in this process.
-The function should look like
+The function should look like:

 ```python
 def train(payload):